CHTC/chtc-website-source/_events/2024-01-11-throughput-computing-2024.md

 {% capture main %}

-**Don't miss this opportunity to reconnect with colleagues and learn more about HTC.**
+**Don't miss this opportunity to connect with colleagues and learn more about HTC.**

 Join us for the second annual integrated Throughput Computing event — which combines HTCondor’s former annual event “HTCondor Week” and the OSG’s “All-Hands Meeting” — from July 8-12 to be held at the University of Wisconsin-Madison’s [Fluno Center](https://fluno.com/).
 HTC24 is sponsored by the OSG Consortium, the HTCondor team and the UW-Madison Center for High Throughput Computing.